rodrigodelascio/Rod-Weather/README.md

-# Rod Weather
+# RodWeather

- Access current weather data for any location on Earth
+Access current weather data for any location on Earth with images from chosen city displayed in the background.